-Implications verified by: David Lawson
+Implications verified by: Tim Hallam

-Assistant Director of Law and Governance &
+Acting Assistant Director of Law and Governance, Head of Legal & Monitoring

-Monitoring Officer
+Officer

 Local authorities are under an explicit duty to ensure that their financial management is adequate and effective and that they have a sound system of internal control and management of financial risk.
 This budget report contributes to that requirement although specific legal advice may be required on each projects business case.